niklas-wortmann/overthinklytics/README.md

 3. Optional: use the Django admin to visualize the data.
   - Visit `http://localhost:8000/admin` and login with `admin` / `admin`.
   - All 5 models are visible and can be explored.

+4. Run Tests:
+  - Make sure in `apps/django-backend` directory and then `uv run manage.py test`.